Simpson's Rule Calculator

 $$ \int_a^b f(x) dx \approx \frac{\Delta x}{3} (f(x_0) + 4f(x_1) + 2f(x_2) + 4f(x_3) + … + 2f(x_{n-2}) + 4f(x_{n-1}) + f(x_n)) $$

-• h=b-a/n is the width of the subinterval
+• h = b-a/n: the width of the subinterval/

-• [a,b] is the interval of a given function
+• [a,b]: the interval of a given function

 What is Simpson's 3/8 Rule?

-Simpson's 3/8 Rule is a method for approximating the definite integral of a function for cubic polynomials because it is particularly useful when the subintervals are a multiple of 3.
+Simpson's 3/8 Rule is a method for approximating the cubic polynomials and definite integral of a function.
+It is particularly useful when the subintervals are a multiple of 3.

-It gives a more accurate result than Simpson's 1/3 rule.
-It is used for odd number values only.
-The simpsons rule calculator uses ⅜ rule also if the question is supposed to solve by this formula,
+Simpson's 3/8 rule gives more accurate result than simpson's 1/3 rule but it is used for odd number values only.
+The simpsons rule calculator uses 3/8 rule also if the question is supposed to solve by the given formula,

 $$ \int_a^{b} f(x) dx \;=\; \frac{3 \Delta x}{8} [f(x_0) + 2(f(x_3) + f(x_6) + f(x_{n-1})) + f(x_n)] $$